glouppe/info8006-introduction-to-ai/lecture11.md

 ## Benefits of a foundational theory of AI

 AIXI provides
-- high-level *blue-print* or inspiration for design;
+- a high-level *blue-print* or inspiration for design;
 - common terminology and goal formulation;
 - understand and predict behavior of yet-to-be-built agents;
 - appreciation of **fundamental challenges** (e.g., exploration-exploitation);